RovyVon A29 Brass Flashlight Review

 Short Review

 As stated above.
 I really like this series.
-Since I’ve now handled three from the series, I can say I’m a bit frustrated at times by the differences in UI – I wish they’d settled on something then released the light, or at least done something that makes sense.
+Since I’ve now handled three from the series, I can say I’m a bit frustrated at times by the differences in user interface – I wish they’d settled on something, then released the light, or at least done something that makes sense.
 Otherwise, I love the light!

 Long Review